zachfeldman/github_label_printer/README.md

     `rake db:migrate`

-6. Start the DYMO Labelmaker software

 7. Run the script, `ruby git_print.rb`, to start getting labels printed every time an issue with that assignee is modified!
+The script must be running for this to work.

 ## Contributing